 The Sellwood Historic District has more than 30 antique stores and is located just over the Sellwood Bridge, a bit south from downtown Portland, making it a stop along the MAX line.
 The homes in Sellwood were built beginning at the turn-of-the-century with Victorian mansions and more conservative homes for the working class.
 This neighborhood was revitalized in the 1980's and is home to the Oaks Bottom Wildlife Sanctuary along the river and the Oaks Amusement Park, a Portland landmark.
 Average sales price in Sellwood is about $650,000.

 Some of Portland's most affordable housing can be found in North Portland.
 This area has seen a huge gain in popularity in the last few years.
 As we struggle to find affordable housing, an area that was once undesirable is now seeing investment and rejuvenation.
 North Portland is located on both sides of Interstate 5, with the west side being the home of The University of Portland, Kenton and the St. Johns neighborhood.
 Some of the areas are still in need of some attention, (if you know what I mean) but with a little creativity and effort come big payoffs.
 There are no significant areas of large homes.
-Most have footprints of less than 600 sqft.
+Most have footprints of less than 1000 square feet, with many under 700 sqft (main floor).
 Some have converted basements and some have partial upstairs attic conversions.
 The housing stock was originally built to house the families of the shipyard workers.
-The schools in North Portland are not as good as those in NE and SE, so the population tends to be a bit younger.
-MAX light rail services this area.
-Prices start at around $325,000 and can go up to $600's in NoPo.
+One area that does have some larger and nicer homes is jsut to the north of UofP and along the bluff overlooking the Portland skyline in Overlook, and nearby Arbor Lodge.
+The schools in North Portland, especially the high schools, are not as good as those in NE and SE, so the population tends to be a bit younger.
+MAX light rail services this area via Interstate Avenue, running parallel to I-5.
+Prices start at around $375,000 and can go up to $600's in NoPo (and 700s-1.0M in those sub-areas of bigger homes with views)

 Northeast Portland has long been a great place to live.
 Located on both sides of I-84, it offers a close proximity to everything including MAX and several high-rise office buildings in the Lloyd District.
 This is also home to the Moda Center and Lloyd Center Shopping Mall.
 The three most popular neighborhoods are Alameda, Irvington, and Laurelhurst.
 These neighborhoods were originally built by the upper class of early Portland.
 The homes are large, gorgeous and expensive. ($700-$1.2M)